y0844561-cmd/awesome-landing-pages/src/saas/pixaai/readme.md

 * This template uses tailwind css every tailwind class are prefixed with `tw-`, to help differentiate between tailwind classes and other classes

-Install node for development.
-Refer: (docs)[https://github.com/PaulleDemon/awesome-landing-pages?tab=readme-ov-file#folder-structure] for tailwind setup and more.

 During development add the following to head tag